 - Menstrual and vaginal health

-When our testosterone levels become low we can feel tired, worn out and exhausted with no motivation to do anything.
-This can be particularly damaging to our mental health when we consider that alcohol is a depressant and will only make these feelings stronger.
-If you’re more predisposed to mental health issues quitting alcohol completely is a good idea.
+When your Testosterone levels become low you can feel tired, worn out and exhausted, with no motivation to do anything.
+This can be particularly damaging to your mental health, when you consider that alcohol is a depressant and will only make these feelings stronger.
+If you’re predisposed to mental health issues, then quitting alcohol completely is a good idea.

 Alcohol, You and Your Hormones

-Cutting down or completely quitting alcohol has a variety of long term health benefits both on your mental and physical wellbeing.
-When our bodies aren’t flooded with alcohol or battling the effects of a hangover our hormones are able to work correctly: regulating our bodies and keeping everything working as it should.
+Cutting down or completely quitting alcohol has a variety of long-term health benefits both on your mental and physical wellbeing.
+When your body isn’t flooded with alcohol or battling the effects of a hangover, your hormones are able to work correctly: regulating your body and keeping everything working as it should.

-While it’s ok to enjoy the odd drink, excessive drinking creates far-reaching, long term damage which is why it’s always important to stick to the government guidelines when it comes to alcohol consumption: consuming no more than 14 units a week and spreading these over the course of a week.
+While it’s okay to enjoy the odd drink, excessive drinking creates far-reaching, long-term damage, which is why it’s always important to stick to the guidelines when it comes to alcohol consumption.
+And that means no more than 14 units a week and spreading them over the course of seven days.

-While Dry January is a great way to start when it comes to exploring your relationship with alcohol try and incorporate mindful drinking throughout the rest of the year; your body, especially your hormones, will thank you for it!
+Dry January is a great way to start when it comes to exploring your relationship with alcohol.
+But try and incorporate mindful drinking throughout the rest of the year; your body, especially your hormones, will thank you for it!